-Risk Management's Credit Control department monitors individual credits based on selected samples.
+The Credit Control subdivision monitors individual credits based on selected samples.
 The samples are determined by the size of the exposure and its risk.
 The risk measurements are based on the EWS.
 The level-of-detail in credit monitoring depends on credit size and loan volume.
 Credit monitoring consists of quarterly review by Credit Control which usually involves communication with borrowers account managers.
-A semi-annual valuation reports are made for borrowers with credit above 10% of capital base and for borrowers in the orange and red category with credit above ISK 500 million.